JPvRiel/wef-reference/README.md

 See `./compare_wef.py -h` for a few options to control metadata cross-referencing to events defined/implied by queries.

-The output files of the script are placed in `export`.
+The output files of the script are placed in `export`, or if custom subscriptions are added, `export_with_custom`.

 - Referenced subscription file sets are consolidated and summarized into single yaml files named per reference, e.g. `<reference>_wef_subscriptions.yml`.
 - Unified views of events accross all references are produced as `query_combinations` files in both `.yaml` and `.json` formats.